 How to split test

-A/B testing is a useful tool for getting maximum value from your campaign strategy.
-Whether you’re doing small scale optimization of your email blasts or a large scale one for your entire sales promotion, spilt test in marketing will help you identify the best ways to connect with your customers.
+A/B testing is useful for getting maximum value from your campaign strategy.
+Whether you’re doing small-scale optimization of your email blasts or a large-scale one for your entire sales promotion, split testing will help you identify the best ways to connect with your customers.

 Ready to get started?
 Here’s how to go about it!